linqinluli/CS420-Course-Rroject-Semantic-segmentation-On-ISBI2012-Dataset/README.md

 - 2021/6/15: adjust parameters

 - 2021/6/16: data augmentation :  Use `cv2.copyMakeBorder()` to do boundary expansion image augmentation.
-No significant improvement
+No significant improvement.

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   ​																		Prepare for the exam, no more experiments.

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### To Do: